8bitbuddhist/PixelMaestro/docsrc/Colors.rst

 Colors
 ======

 The Colors class provides methods for creating and managing colors.
-Colors are based on the RGB color model and are stored as 24-bit objects (8 bits dedicated to each color channel).
-Colors are defined by the ``Colors::RGB`` struct.
+Colors are stored as 24-bit objects, with 8 bits dedicated to each color channel (red, green, and blue).
+Colors are defined in the ``Colors::RGB`` struct and follow the `RGB color model <https://en.wikipedia.org/wiki/RGB_color_model>`_.

 .. _colors-creating:
 Creating Colors